| The Kintyre Way | |

 "We know how to have fun," I added.

-"They're taking a risk leaving that there," said Bod.
+"They're taking a risk leaving that there," he observed.
 "We'll be writing all sorts in that after a few beers.
-We'll end up ripping out whole pages when we read it in the mornings."
+We'll end up ripping out whole pages when we read them back in the mornings."

 Jo grimaced.
 "I wish you hadn't put that idea in my head."